 Please, please, PLEASE do a proofread before you hit publish.
 When you’re writing quickly and in a rush to post new content, it’s all too easy to write “though” instead of “through” or “teh” when you meant “the.”
 It seems insignificant, but a typo-riddled post can poke holes in a potential client’s impression of your professionalism and attention to detail.

-Check each post through carefully more than once, and for an added layer of typo prevention, run your post through a spelling and grammar checker like Grammarly.
+Check each post carefully more than once, and for an added layer of typo prevention, run your post through a spelling and grammar checker like Grammarly.
 It may take a few extra minutes of your time, but even a single typo sticks out to many readers like a flashing neon sign.

 2. FACT CHECK NAMES AND INFORMATION

 It seems like such an obvious point, but you’d be amazed how many misspelled national parks and famous landmarks I’ve seen in blogs.
-While those misspellings are off-putting, they just signal lack of attention to detail.
+While those misspellings are off-putting, they just signal a lack of attention to detail.
 But incorrectly spelling the name of a client, vendor or venue can leave those you’ve worked with feeling hurt and devalued.
 It can also signal laziness, a label no solopreneur wants to be stuck with.
 A quick Google search or check back through email can save you from leaving a bad taste in a client’s mouth or offending a future styled shoot collaborator.

 Additionally, if you aren’t absolutely positive or able to source a piece of information you plan to use in a blog post, it’s probably best to omit it altogether.
 Not only is including inaccurate information irresponsible, but it can drastically injure your credibility when people come to realize that the average photographer doesn’t actually take six months to deliver their galleries or that, nope, a 50 mm lens isn’t the only lens used by photographers at weddings.